-- 1. The purpose of the site visit is for verification of the business, not the awards submission.
-Queensland Site Visits's will be scored out of 20 in applicable categories and will be additional to other Submission components (i.e written submission 70 points, online review 10 points, consumer review score 20 points).
+The purpose of the site visit is for verification of the business, not the awards submission.
 Companies are under no obligation to offer a judge a free experience of their product.
-The site visit will be prearranged at a mutually convenient time and the judges have a proforma from which they work. - 2.
-All entrants will receive a site visit with the following exceptions: - Categories 3 and 4 Entrants in these categories may be asked to provide relevant documents via email or virtual visit.
-The allocated judge will call the entrant direct to discuss requirements and where applicable may visit their workplace/ site office.
-There will be no points awarded. - Categories 8 and 24 Where possible these categories will be contacted and evaluated but due to the potential diversity of entrants will not be awarded any points. - Category 14, 26, 27, 28 These categories do not undergo a site visit. - 3.
-The specifics of the site visit are provided to entrants at the time of booking or appointment.
+The site visit will be prearranged at a mutually convenient time and the judges have a proforma from which they work.

-4. Site visits are not undertaken for national judging.
+- 2. All businesses will meet the site visit requirements, the exceptions to this are: - a.
+Categories 3 / 4/ 24- Due to the nature of entrants in these categories no site visits will take place. - b.
+Category 8/ 14 /25- No mandatory visitation, however, may occur at the discretion of the state/territory. - c.
+Queensland categories 26/27/28 do not receive a site visit. - 3.
+The specifics of the site visit are provided to entrants at the time of booking or appointment. - 4.
+Site visits are not undertaken for national judging.

-New Business (not yet accredited)
+New business (not yet accredited)

-- 1. If a business is not yet accredited or does not meet the relevant accreditation requirements for their category (business standards known as QTAB Level 1 of the QTF), they will be required to undertake an awards site visit (this could be in person or virtual).
-By undertaking an awards site visit they will meet the QTAB Level 1 site visit accreditation requirement. - 2.
-If a business wishes to obtain a higher level of accreditation (e.g. QTAB Level 2 of the QTF), additional questions would be required to be assessed relevant to the level of accreditation.
+- If a business is not yet accredited or does not meet the relevant accreditation requirements for their category (business standards known as QTAB Level 1 of the QTF), they will be required to undertake an awards site visit (this could be in person or virtual).
+By undertaking an awards site visit they will meet the QTAB Level 1 site visit accreditation requirement. - • - If a business wishes to obtain a higher level of accreditation (e.g. QTAB Level 2 of the QTF), additional questions would be required to be assessed relevant to the level of accreditation.
 This is separate to the awards site visit process and the business should contact QTIC Accreditation Officer (accreditation@qtic.com.au) for further guidance.

-Existing Accredited Business (who have not received onsite certification)
+Existing Accredited Business (who have not received an accreditation inspection)